Poor & middle class (response)

 The amount was $1.00/day in 1996.

-Looking at these amounts, it’s easy to understand why the number of people in “extreme poverty” are supposedly dwindling.
+Looking at these amounts, it’s easy to understand why the number of people in “extreme poverty” is supposedly dwindling.
 By that measure, there are no Americans/Europeans in extreme poverty.

 The trick here is to understand that the definitions are tainted and bogged down in a web of lies.
 Although I’ll try to explain it to the best of my ability (note that English is my fourth language and as such…I may not be up to the task), it’s NOT going to be easy to understand.